GoogleContainerTools/kpt-functions-catalog/functions/go/format/README.md

 <!--mdtogo:Short-->

-Format resources in a directory.
+Format the field ordering in resources.

 <!--mdtogo-->